 Actually, in my opinion, the concept of a blog became popular only after Content Management Systems came into existence.
 CMSs made it very easy & simple to add new and fresh content to your site.

-Additional resources on why fresh content helps your site:
+Additional resource on why fresh content helps your site:

 #2 – Easy to Search Information